NetLingo The Internet Dictionary

 blog

-A Web site (or section of a Web site) where users can post a chronological, up-to-date e-journal entry of their thoughts.
-Each post usually contains a Web link.
+A Web site or social media site where users can post a chronological, up-to-date e-journal entry of their thoughts.
+Each post usually contains a link.
 Basically, it is an open forum communication tool that, depending on the Web site, is either very individualistic or performs a crucial function for an organization or company.
 There are three basic varieties of blogs: those that post links to other sources, those that compile news and articles, and those that provide a forum for opinions and commentary.

 Part of the appeal of blogging is that the programs you use to publish your insights on the World Wide Web are easy-to-use and you do not have to be a programmer, or even know how to code.

-For the largest list of Internet acronyms and text message jargon, click on "more info" below!
+For the largest list of Internet acronyms and text message jargon used in the blogosphere, click on "more info" below!

 NetLingo Classification: Net Technology